boscoh/inmembrane/api.md

 ### Logging, temporary output and debugging

 STDERR is used to output status messages as the program executed (eg the currently running plugin, a pseudo-progress bar if we are looping and polling a web service).
-These status updates should be prefixed by a # character.
+These status updates should be prefixed by a # character, which allows easy filtering further down the track.
 Most plugins etc also contain a module level variable `__DEBUG__` which prints additional information useful for debugging to STDERR.
 The final tab-delimited results and summary table are sent to STDOUT, so standard Unix redirection can be used to capture the two streams seperately if desired (eg `inmembrane_scan myseqs.fasta >results.out 2>results.err` )

 `inmembrane` always creates a directory caching the output of external analysis packages, named based on the name of the input FASTA file without an extension.
 The input FASTA file is copied into this directory (as `input.fasta`), along with `citation.txt`.
 Output from each external package is named in the form 'plugin_name.out'.